nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 :exclamation: **Caution:** STUDENT_NAME is case-insensitive and supports partial matching.
 For example, `john` will match `John Doe` and `john doe`.
 You can refer to the [search by name mechanism](#search-by-name-mechanism) for more details.

+:exclamation: **Caution:** STUDENT_NAME should appear at least once and should not be empty.

-:exclamation: **Caution:** STUDENT_NAME, HOMEWORK_INDEX,
+:exclamation: **Caution:** HOMEWORK_INDEX
-and DEADLINE should all only appear at most once and should not be empty.
+and DEADLINE should all only appear exactly once and should not be empty.

 :exclamation: **Caution:** A student can have multiple homework with the same name, even if they have different deadlines.